rplevy/swiss-arrows/README.md

  (-<> foo '{:a a :b <>}) => {:a 'a :b 'foo})
 ```

-*The Back Arrow*

-This is simply ->> with its arguments reversed, convenient in some cases.
+*The Back Arrow* - this is simply ->> with its arguments reversed, convenient in some cases.

 ```
  (<<-